-Cannabis advocate and businessman Patrick Duff noted that the Edgewater Park location was not open for adult-use cannabis sales on Friday.
+Cannabis advocate and businessman Patrick Duff noted that the Edgewater Park location was not open for legal cannabis sales on Friday.

 “I noticed signs on the highway Curaleaf had no recreational sales,” he said.
-“They were all over the pace.
+“They were all over the place.
 There were cops lining the highway.”